Common adoption myths

 The open adoption grid: A new dimension of openness

-Lori Holden literally wrote the book on open adoption (The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole).
-In this article, she presents a new way of thinking about openness.
+In this article, Lori Holden, author of The Open-Hearted Way to Open Adoption, shares a helpful way to think about openness in adoption.
 How shall we think of open adoption?
-I bet if you asked a bunch of people who know about adoption what open […]
+I bet if you asked a bunch of people who know about adoption what open adoption is, you would get variations on the theme of […]

 Fathers’ Day, shared: making room for newfound family